Skip to main content

 Webhook Integration

-Promptfoo Enterprise provides webhooks to notify external systems when issues are created or updated.
+Promptfoo Enterprise provides webhooks to notify external systems when security vulnerabilities (issues) are created or updated.

 Event Types